If your question isn’t below, please ask us.

 Membership, as well as how members can be involved in the governance of the school, is covered on our Governance page

-The school will use a combination of our school app, email, printed correspondence and SMS to communicate to parents.
+The school will use a combination of Transparent Classroom, FACTS, email, printed correspondence and SMS to communicate to parents.
 We will generally distribute information as follows:

-- General updates, class information, permission notes, invitations and reminders will be published via our website and our Schoolstream App, which is available for download from the AppStore and GooglePlay.
+- General updates, class information, permission notes, invitations and reminders will be published via our FACTS and Transparent Classroom, which is available for download from the AppStore and GooglePlay.

-- Newsletters will be emailed to parents and also published via the Schoolstream app.
+- Newsletters will be emailed to parents and also published via the Sway app.

-- Fliers or information regarding Spring Fair, Learnscapes or other community events may also be put in class pockets as well as published via the Schoolstream app.
+- Fliers or information regarding Festivals, Working Bees or other community events will be published via the Newsletter and Transparent Classroom.

 - Emergency information will be sent via our SMS service, if required.